 You can substitute or omit ingredients depending on your preference and what is available to you!

-For a hiyashi tanuki udon sauce that is suitable for vegetarians, simply use a vegetarian dashi stock.
+For a hiyashi tanuki udon sauce suitable for vegetarians, simply use a vegetarian dashi stock.
 I have a recipe for kombu and shiitake dashi here!

 For nicely chilled udon noodles fast, wash with cold water and leave them in a colander with a few ice cubes for 5 minutes.
 (Place the colander over the sink or a large mixing bowl to catch the melting ice.)

-Grated daikon radish (oroshi daikon) is a common addition to many Japanese dishes due to its slightly peppery, yet reshreshing taste.
-I particularly enjoy oroshi daikon with fish or oily dishes such as grilled mackerel (saba no shioyaki) or deep fried eggplant in dashi (nasu no agebitashi).
+Grated daikon radish (oroshi daikon) is a common addition to many Japanese dishes due to its slightly peppery yet refreshing taste.

-Did you know that when grating daikon, it's important to grate the right part?
-The bottom of the daikon (the point) is strong and bitter, which is best used for pickles or strongly flavoured soups or hotpots.
+But, did you know that grating daikon is important to grate the right part?
+The bottom of the daikon (the point) is strong and bitter, which is best used for pickles or strongly flavored soups or hotpots.
 The middle part is sweeter and great for simmered dishes.
 Finally, the top part near the stem is mild and best for eating raw in salads or as oroshi (grated).
-It's also better to peel the outside of the daikon before grating.
+It’s also better to peel the outside of the daikon before grating.

-For the most pleasant flavour, be sure to use the top part of the daikon when making daikon oroshi (grated daikon radish).
+For the most pleasant flavor, be sure to use the top part of the daikon when making daikon oroshi (grated daikon radish).

 If, like me, you use wakame for this dish, soak it according to the instructions on the packaging.